mkvenkatesh/dotfiles/README.md

 See [.emacs](https://github.com/mkvenkatesh/dotfiles/blob/master/.emacs)

+* Install emacs using Homebrew: `brew install emacs --with-cocoa --with-gnutls` and follow brew instructions. **Don't** run `brew services start emacs` since we don't want to run emacs in daemon mode as it doesn't fit my workflow.

 * `brew install markdown` to install markdown pre-processor which is used in `markdown-mode` for compiling markdown files.

+* `brew install hunspell` to install a spellchecker for emacs.
+Download the English dictionary for Hunspell and place them in `~/Library/Spelling/`

 * `npm -g install js-beautify` to install js-beautify npm module used by `web-beautify` emacs package for beautifying HTML, CSS, JS and